The Amazing Benefits of a Digital Detox

 Studies have shown that chronic users of electronic devices often experience disrupted sleep patterns and even insomnia, leading to fatigue and stress.

-Whether you go cold turkey or set some more realistic goals, it’s clear that too much time spent on your phone, watching TV, or playing video games isn’t good for you or your well-being.
+Whether you go cold turkey or set more realistic goals, it’s clear that too much time spent on your phone, watching TV, or playing video games isn’t good for you or your well-being.

-Excessive screen time can cause:
+Excessive screen time can cause adverse side-effects

 What is blue light?